GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

 ================

 - **Developpers must provide runtime validations** of their code behaviour,
-- for runtime validation fails that can be encountered by users, **meaningful messages and context must be provided**.
+- For runtime validation fails that can be triggered by users, **meaningful messages and context must be provided** to help troubleshooting.

 Errors (GEOS_ERROR*)
 --------------------